Success! TRAVEL24 has been applied to your cart.

 You can also make some changes to your hair routine.
 Try to steer clear of harsh hair or scalp products.
 A simple skin patch test should help you to sniff out potential culprits and remove them from your hair routine.
 It's also best to avoid excessive heat when drying or styling your hair.

-After studying these conditions and treating our moody skin for years, we have developed a reliable three-step process.
+After studying these conditions and soothing our moody skin for years, we have developed a reliable three-step process.

-In order for your dandruff treatment to be effective, it's important to address the Malassezia problem.
+In order for your dandruff management approach to be effective, it's important to address the Malassezia problem.

 Here's the three-step process that can help you manage dandruff issues: